hpc/charliecloud/doc/faq.rst

      * Note: Digest algorithms other than SHA-256 are in principle allowed, but we have not yet seen any.

-Ludicrously detail-oriented readers may have noticed the following gotchas:
+Detail-oriented readers may have noticed the following gotchas:

 * A hostname without port number is ambiguous with the leading component of a path.
-For example, in the image ID :code:`foo/bar/baz`, it is ambiguous whether :code:`foo` is a hostname or the first (and only) component of the path :code:`foo/bar`.
+For example, in the reference :code:`foo/bar/baz`, it is ambiguous whether :code:`foo` is a hostname or the first (and only) component of the path :code:`foo/bar`.
 The `resolution rule
   <https://stackoverflow.com/a/37867949>`_ is: if the ambiguous substring